OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaSolidDielectricMaterial.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Controls how much the color spectrum is repeated</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Controls how much the color spectrum is repeated</p>

   </p>